pkhuong/pkhuong.github.io/source/_posts/2013-12-19-so-you-want-to-write-an-lp-solver.markdown

 be able to make a non-trivial step forward without getting too close to that border.

-There's a similar interpretation for primal affine scaling methods, but I prefer the original explanation.
+There's a similar interpretation for simpler primal affine scaling methods we'll implement here, but I prefer the original explanation.
 These methods rescale the space in which we solve for _d_ so that _x_ is always far from its bounds; rescaling the direction back in the original space means that